 - Using a ½” Seam allowance, stitch across the top and bottom.
 These seams are what secure the print panel in its centered position.

 - Clip the corners and Press open the Seam allowances top and bottom.

 - Turn the placemat Right side out through the opening in the one vertical Seam.

 - Use a long, blunt toot to gently push out all the corners so they are nice and sharp.
 A knitting Needle, chopstick or point turner all work well.
 Press the placemat super flat, including the opening in the vertical Seam.
 Remember, those vertical Seam allowances should be facing the outer denim panels.
 Pin the opening closed.

 - Re-Thread the machine with the contrasting, heavier Thread in the top and Bobbin.
 Lengthen the stitch.
 If possible, attach a Quarter Inch Seam foot.

 - Topstitch along each outer folded edge from top to bottom, ¼” from the edge.

-- For all topstitching seams, when both starting and finishing, use a lockstitch, a very neat backstitch, or leave your thread tails long and knot to secure.
-The top and bottom of each seam need to be right at the edge of the mat and you want as neat a start and finish as possible.
+- For all topstitching seams, when both starting and finishing, use a lockstitch, a very neat backstitch, or leave your Thread tails long and Hand knot to secure at the back of the place mat.
+The top and bottom of each Seam need to be right at the edge of the mat and you want as neat a start and Finish as possible.